mcous/gonogo/README.md

 }) // throws
 ```

-### wrap a function
+### validate function parameters

-You may package a function up with a set of validator functions / schemas in order to validate any parameters before passing them to the object
+You may wrap up a function up with a set of validator functions / schemas in order to validate any parameters before passing them to the wrapped function.

 ``` js
 const gng = require('gonogo')